withcapsule/Docs/src/content/docs/guides/web.md

 The hosted web client lives at `https://withcapsule.dev`.
 It is the intended public-facing browser entry point for Capsule, and it is the quickest way to try the project because there is nothing to install and the flow is deliberately simple.

-The hosted API that backs examples and direct client integrations lives separately at `https://send.withcapsule.dev`.
-That API host is not the hosted web client.

 ## Sending a file
 Choose a file, upload it, and wait for the transfer to finish.
 The page returns a file ID and a QR code pointing at the download URL, which makes cross-device handoff easy.